ogobrecht/console/docs/getting-started.md

 We try try to bridge this gap with a special helper method called [console.error_save_stack](package-console.md#procedure-error_save_stack).
 This procedure does not log the error.
-Instead it saves the call stack information (which includes the names of nested methods) until you finally call the [console.error](package-console.md#procedure-error).
+Instead it saves the call stack information (which includes the names of nested methods) until you finally call [console.error](package-console.md#procedure-error).

 Here an example script to illustrate this.
 You can play around with it - have a